 Local and national government response to the explosion

-A quick interim summary opinion is that whilst both national and local government have continued to state that they have helped as much as they could and should, neither of them have.
+The opinion of the community has always been that whilst both national and local government continued to state that they helped as much as they could and should, neither of them did.

 National government first stated they would help, then withdrew any offer of assistance with the reasoning that the incident "was not of the size that warrants government assistance".

 Government have stated that their provision of the Homes England regeneration project is adequate assistance.